-Africa In Motion (AIM), a self-organisation of African Diaspora asked the Science Shop to do an action research on the enabling environment for transnational social enterprises and partnerships initiated by African Diaspora, that aim to construct new relationships that go beyond fair trade.
+Africa In Motion (AIM), a self-organisation of African Diaspora asked the Science Shop to do an action research on the meaning of “fairness” to Africa Diaspora, and on how to construct new transnational social enterprises that go beyond fair trade.

 An Academic Consultancy Training (ACT) Group of 7 students explored different perspectives on Fair Trade amongst the African Diaspora in The Netherlands.
 To illustrate, one of the African Diaspora notes: “Chocolate from Africa, made in Africa, for Africans.
 I think that would be a great case to see how they (Diaspora) manage to become entrepreneurs within this industry.”
 Read the entire report ‘Fairer than Fairtrade’ at the section downloads.
 African Diaspora that return to their home countries are called returnees.
 In Ghana researchers and students delved into the role of returnees in the cocoa sector.
 This research revealed the knowledge and experience of the returnees, their current role in the cocoa sector and their potential once returnees are taken serious for their embodied knowledge and experience achieved in both an European and African country.
 The outcomes of this research are shared via a policy brief (downloads).